aigents/aigents-python/aigents-gym/README.md

 ### Running the final evaluation

-To get the latest resaults reported in the paper, run the following commands:
+To get the latest results reported in the paper, run the following commands:
 ```
 mkdir sim_test3
 ...